 Organized Workspaces

 Freezing cells can help create a more organized and structured workspace, especially when collaborating with others.
 It allows everyone to easily access and understand the key information within the spreadsheet.
-(See Also: How To Make Google Sheets Dark Mode On Mac)
+(See Also: How To Add Years To A Date In Google Sheets)

 How to Freeze Cells in Google Sheets